jpc-hpe/my_nvim_config/README.md

 ### trouble.nvim deepdive

+It supplies many of the leader-c and leader-x functions.
+Also the :Trouble command

 - syntax in Trouble mode command args
 - mode is
   - fzf and fzf_files : result of last fzf search (if enabled)